-Warner Pacific University in conjunction with David Douglas, Gresham-Barlow, Centennial, Reynolds, Parkrose, and affiliate local school districts to offer a convenient, affordable academic program designed for busy school district employees who want to advance their careers and achieve their goals.
+Warner Pacific University in conjunction with David Douglas, Gresham-Barlow, Centennial, Reynolds, Parkrose, Portland Public Schools, and affiliate local school districts to offer a convenient, affordable academic program designed for busy school district employees who want to advance their careers and achieve their goals.

 The partner school districts are committed to “growing their own” qualified, diverse teachers and that begins with individuals already working with students in the various districts.
 This program makes the path to gaining a teaching license accessible to everyone.

 Warner Pacific is known for its commitment to diversity and justice, a compassionate and open faith, and a deep desire to provide a life-changing education.
 We hope you will consider joining us on your educational journey.